 Use timber for one of your tones and enjoy a two-tone kitchen with natural beauty.

-'In this London kitchen we loved the warmth of the nude/pink cabinets against the bespoke terrazzo floor but wanted to add some masculinity and impact with wood wall cabinets,' explains Tiffany Duggan, founder and director of Studio Duggan and Trove.
-'We chose a rich, warm timber for contrast and texture with fluted glass panels to conceal the mess inside but keep the look light and airy.'
+'In this London kitchen we loved the warmth of the pink kitchen cabinets against the interesting terrazzo floor but wanted to add an element of muted masculinity and impact with wood wall cabinets,' explains Tiffany Duggan, founder and director of Studio Duggan and Trove.

 Tactile cement countertops and backsplashes bridge the top and base units, uniting the two shades with quiet style.

-'The beauty of a hand-painted kitchen is that in time, should fashions or your taste change, it’s simple to create a new look, especially if you restrict your bold choice to one unit, like an island or dresser,' advises Jasper Middleton, design director, Middleton Bespoke.
+Painted kitchen ideas are your future.
+'The beauty of a hand-painted kitchen is that in time, should tastes change, it’s simple to create a new look with painted kitchen ideas, especially if you restrict your bold choice to one unit, like an island or dresser,' says Jasper Middleton, design director, Middleton Bespoke.

 The two most popular ways to divide colors in two-tone kitchens is either a horizontal split – wall units versus base units – or a focal point split where just the island unit or dresser is a different shade.